Amana Colonies: Tourism

 Today, heritage tourism has become important to the economy of the Amana area.
-There are hotels and bed and breakfasts that support the tourist industry, as well as many independent shops, local artists and craftspeople, and restaurants serving family-style meals.
-Historic preservation efforts by several local non-profit organizations, as well as the Amana Society, Inc., in conjunction with governmental, land-use and historic preservation ordinances attempt to preserve the natural and built environment of Amana.
+Hotels and bed and breakfasts support the tourist industry, as does many independent shops, local artists and craftspeople, and restaurants that serve family-style meals.
+Historic preservation efforts by several local non-profit organizations, as well as the Amana Society, Inc., in conjunction with governmental, land-use and historic preservation ordinances, attempt to preserve the natural and built environment of Amana.

 Education

 Clear Creek–Amana Community School District operates public schools serving the community.
 Amana Elementary School is in Middle Amana, and Clear Creek–Amana Middle School and Clear Creek–Amana High School are in Tiffin.

 Amana High School in Middle Amana was established after a 1935 bond election.
 The school closed in 1991.
 Clear Creek–Amana Middle School was previously in Middle Amana.